techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

 - and `flatMap()` etc.

-## Pipes: Combining Multiple Operators
+## RxJS Pipes: Combining Multiple Operators

 RxJS provides two versions of the `pipe()` function: A standalone function and a method on the `Observable` interface.